rich-context-competition/rich-context-book-2019/combined_chapters/combined_book_no_backslashes.md

 time $t$, $c_{t}$ is the LSTM cell state at time $t$ and $h_{t}$ is hidden state at time $t$.
-The $i_{t}$, $f_{t}$, $o_{t}$ and $g_{t}$ are named as input, forget, output and cell gates respectively, they control the informations to keep in its state and pass to next step.
+The $i_{t}$, $f_{t}$, $o_{t}$ and $g_{t}$ are named as input, forget, output and cell gates respectively, they control the information to keep in its state and pass to next step.

-LSTM get information from the previous steps, that is left context in our task.
+LSTM gets information from the previous steps, which is left context in our task.
 However, it is important to consider the information in the right context.
 A solution of this information need is bidirectional LSTM [@graves2013speech].
-The idea of Bi-LSTM is using two LSTM layers and feed in each layer with sequence forwards and backwards separately, and then concatenate the hidden states of the two LSTM to modeling both the left and right contexts
+The idea of Bi-LSTM is to use LSTM layers and feed the forward and backward flows separately, and then concatenate the hidden states of the two LSTM to modeling both the left and right contexts

 $$h_{t}=[\overrightarrow{h_{t}}\varoplus\overleftarrow{h_{t}}]$$